NoorAshqar/mobile-resturant/README.md

 Only the public key/currency are ever returned to diners.

-1. For each admin, copy their Lahtha **public key** into the restaurant settings via the API (UI coming soon) so guest checkout uses the right merchant.
+1. For each admin, copy their Lahza **public key** into the restaurant settings via the API (UI coming soon) so guest checkout uses the right merchant.
 2. Ensure your ordering tablets send `restaurantId` metadata (already handled in `app/[restaurant]/[table]/page.tsx`) so payments pick up the right key automatically.
 3. (Optional) Adjust `NEXT_PUBLIC_LAHZA_CURRENCY` or the per-restaurant `currency` field if you charge in anything other than ILS.

-Customers see a “Pay with Lahtha” button inside the bill view.
+Customers see a “Pay with Lahza” button inside the bill view.
 Successful charges flip the order’s payment status to **Paid** instantly after the popup reports success.

 ## Deployment Notes